trungpnt/arolaz/README.md

 # arolaz
+You may first download this repo

-**Spring-Boot and Angular e-commerce app with Microservices architecture using Spring Cloud**
+**Spring-Boot and Angular e-commerce app**

 ### Technologies
 - Java 8